The Long Strangle Options Strategy: A Complete guide

 What is a Long Strangle?

-Options strangles can be split into two different configurations, a long strangle options and a short strangle options.
-We’re going to run through the long strangle to explain what you will need if you wanted to run this strategy.
+Strangle options strategies can be split into two different configurations, long strangle options and short strangle options.
+We’re going to explain the long strangle and what is required if you wanted to employ this strategy.

 Although this may seem very similar to a long straddle, the difference here is that you separate the strike prices for the two sides of the trade.
-Although this strategy would be cheaper to use as both options are likely to be out of the money, the move in the underlying asset will need to be more significant to make any kind of profit.
+Although this strategy would be cheaper to use as both options are likely to be out of the money, the move in the underlying asset will need to be more significant to make a profit.

 Long Strangle Option Example